avosa/bloodbath-erl/README.md

-# bloodbath
+# Bloodbath-erl

-The Bloodbath Erlang library provides convenient access to the Bloodbath API from applications written in the Erlang and Elixir language.
+The [bloodbath-erl](https://github.com/avosa/bloodbath-erl) library provides convenient access to the Bloodbath API from applications written in the Erlang and Elixir language.
 This library will eventually be moved [here](https://github.com/bloodbath-io).

 ## Project Structure